ckiriaze/sass-skeleton-hammr/README.md

 	All variables, layout controls, etc. located in _base.scss

 .Hammer template file included, just double click it and it automatically installs!

-can either use hammer, then stick to optimized mode to source correct js/css files, or use guard.